aleedy99/aleedy99.github.io/_posts/2019-09-23-first-sewing-post.md

 This is my embroidery sampler.

-The two stitches that I chose to do were
+The two stitches that I chose to do were:
 - the feather stitch
 - the chain stitch

+Some tips that I would give myself:
+- Map out the stitch better before doing it.
+It will look better after
+- Keep the fabric flat
+- It takes time.
+Be prepared

 !(https://github.com/aleedy99/aleedy99.github.io/blob/master/img/SewingSampler.jpg)